 I can tell you that I know that first hand through after providing video editing services to a lot of customers that did not have a video script.
 But also to many who had created a script.

-So if you have decided you want to step up the quality of your videos by having a script, this post will go right down your alley.
+So if you have decided you want to step up the quality of your video production by having a script, this post will go right down your alley.

 I am going to tell you how to write a script for your video, what should it include, how in-depth can you go with it, but also how to read it on camera so that it looks natural.